Social software: Social cataloging

 In social cataloging much like social bookmarking, this software is aimed towards academics.
 It allows the user to post a citation for an article found on the internet or a website, online database like Academic Search Premier or LexisNexis Academic University, a book found in a library catalog and so on.
-These citations can be organized into predefined categories or a new category defined by the user through the use of tags.
+These citations can be organized into predefined categories, or a new category defined by the user through the use of tags.
 This method allows academics researching or interested in similar areas to connect and share resources.

 Social libraries

-This applications allows visitors to keep track of their collectibles, books, records and DVDs.
+This application allows visitors to keep track of their collectibles, books, records and DVDs.
 Users can share their collections.
 Recommendations can be generated based on user ratings, using statistical computation and network theory.
 Some sites offer a buddy system, as well as virtual "check outs" of items for borrowing among friends.
 Folksonomy or tagging is implemented on most of these sites.